ujjwal-shekhar/personal-site/src/content/post/miptCppCourse/mipt-cpp-course.md

 ```

 :::note
-Notice that this version still has some type deduction machinery(`auto` uses the template type deduction machinery inside the compiler anyways!), just that we increase and restrict the domain of the incoming input types.
+Notice that this version still has some type deduction machinery (`auto` uses the template type deduction machinery inside the compiler anyways!), just that we increase and restrict the domain of the incoming input types.
 Cleanly imposes requirements on by adding a layer of indirection.
 :::

 ### Users can insert UB for compiler opts as well (+contracts FTW)

 ![Generated code for an unsigned char template type deduction](image.png)

-To help us remove the extra LOC, avoid the `int`-promotion and avoid the slightly expensive `cmov`.
-The grandmaster will sacrifice the exchange:P
+To help us remove the extra LOC, avoid the `int`-promotion and avoid the slightly expensive `cmov`. ~~The grandmaster will sacrifice the exchange:P~~ We will manually insert UB to eradicate the leading path to that point and optimize awat with it any extra case handling.

 :::caution
-To avoid unleashing cthulhu we add a pre-condition to the function
+To avoid unleashing cthulhu we add a pre-condition contract to the function
 :::

 ```cpp